 Mr Aopi has achieved several tertiary degrees in Papua New Guinea, and a Masters of Business Administration from the University of Queensland.
 Mr Aopi has substantial public service and business experience in PNG, including Secretary of Finance and Planning and Managing Director of Telikom PNG Limited.
-He presently holds the position of Executive General Manager, Stakeholder Engagement at Oil Search Limited.
+He presently holds the position of Executive General Manager, Stakeholder Engagement at Oil Search Limited and President of Chamber of Mines and Petroleum.
 He was previously the Chairman of Telikom PNG Limited and Independent Public Business Corporation (IPBC).
-Mr Aopi is a Director of Oil Search Limited, Steamships Trading Company Limited, Bank of South Pacific and is involved in a number of other private sector and charitable organisations in Papua New Guinea.
+Mr Aopi is a Director of Oil Search Limited and is involved in a number of other private sector and charitable organisations in Papua New Guinea.